Collecting, cleaning, displaying, researching, and appreciating TRIVETS and related go-withs!

 ● Cast Iron: Antique American trivets were rarely signed.
 They are generally larger and more finely detailed than the reproductions that followed.
 Almost all antique iron trivets will bear one more cast marks; check carefully on the reverse or along the edges.
 Warning: cast iron can be brittle!
 Protect it well when storing or shipping.

-● Legs: Antique trivets had longer legs of 1″ or more, raising the surface enough to dissipate heat from a hot pot or sad iron.
+● Legs: Antique trivets generally have longer legs of 1.25″ to 1.5″ or more, raising the surface enough to dissipate heat from the surface below.
 Their shape may be either straight or tapered.
 On cross-section the leg will be square, triangular, quarter, half or full round.
 Commensurate with age and use, legs may no longer be straight.

 ● Signature: Antique trivets were rarely signed on the reverse.
 Those by William B. Rimby of Baltimore, MD are an exception.